Originally posted 2011-01-26 12:48:33.

 I’m sure science knows a lot… but I can promise this: science doesn’t know enough.
 Look at the state of the country.
 This much is obvious.
 And yeah, I’m a nobody with no scientific credentials.
 I’m just someone who would rather get my nourishment from my most unadulterated food source.
 That’s how I’ve acquired the body I’m after now, and that seems to have proven to be far more useful for me.

 That covers vitamin supplements and protein powders.
-And while I’m quite aware of the fact that bodybuilders and their ilk are heavily reliant upon protein powders… there’s three things that bother me: 1) bodybuilders also have “on and off seasons.”
+And while I’m quite aware of the fact that bodybuilders and their ilk are heavily reliant upon protein powders, always looking for whey protein powders, or whatever… there’s three things that bother me: 1) bodybuilders also have “on and off seasons.”
 This is a lifestyle for me.
 No “off season.”
 2) why stir a protein shake when I could just eat my protein?
 I don’t even eat much meat, and my protein intake is beyond adequate.
 3) There’s no way in hell I’m paying $20 a week for a protein powder.
 I’m cheap.
 There.
 I said it.

 On to fat burners and thermogenics.
 This stuff is gross.
 It is so gross.